folio-org/mod-pubsub/README.md

 ####Simple workflow example
 For example, we have 2 modules: publisher and subscriber.
-Publisher will publish event to the "mod-pubsub" and it will deliver to the subscriber module.
+Publisher publishes an event to the "mod-pubsub", which will be delivered to the subscriber module.
-- So, at first we should to register first module as "publisher" to the "mod-pubsub".
-So, we will create new file "MessagingDescriptor.json" to the root folder:
+- First, we should register the first module as "publisher" in "mod-pubsub".
+To do so, we create a new file "MessagingDescriptor.json"  in the root folder:
 ```
 {
   "publications": [